JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 }
 ```

 The `package-lock.json` file is automatically generated and _should not be edited manually,_ it describes the exact tree of all the dependencies.
-If you installed a package by mistake you can uninstall it with `npm uninstall nameOfPage`.
+If you installed a package by mistake, you could uninstall it with `npm uninstall nameOfPage`.

 **Recap**